phansch/philhansch.net/_posts/2014-03-30-astronomy-meetup.md

 ---
-title: Seeing the natural night sky
+title: "Seeing the natural night sky"
-excerpt: Pictures can't capture the awesomeness that is the natural night sky.
+excerpt: "Pictures can't capture the awesomeness that is the natural night sky."
-layout: post
+layout: "post"
 aliases: ["2014/03/30/astronomy-meetup/"]
 ---